FMSoftCN/hybridos/README.md

 * For server side, HybridOS uses AGPL v3.
 * For documents, GPL v3 applies.

-Note that HybridOS integrets many mature open source software, such as SQLite, FreeType, V8 JavaScript engine, and so on.
-For the copyright owners and licenses for these software, please refer to the READM or LINCESE files contained in the source trees.
+Note that HybridOS integrates many mature open source software, such as SQLite, FreeType, V8 JavaScript engine, and so on.
+For the copyright owners and licenses for these software, please refer to the README or LICENSE files contained in the source trees.